zino-hofmann/graphql-flutter/packages/graphql/example/README.md

 This is a simple command line application to showcase how you can use the Dart GraphQL Client, without flutter.

-To run this applications:
+To run this application:

 1. First clone this repository and navigate to this directory
-2. Install all dart dependancies
+2. Install all dart dependencies
-3. The run the Application using the commands below:
+3. Then run the Application using the commands below:

    1. **List Your Repositories**